sc0v0ne/LearnAI/ml/feature_engineering.md

 PCA is an algorithm used for dimensionality reduction based on the idea to choose features with high variance as high variance features contain more information.

+## Correlation

+Correlation is a statistical measure that expresses the relation between two variables [10].

+A positive correlation occurs when an increase in variable A leads to an increase in variable B.

+A negative correlation occurs when an increase in variable A leads to a decrease in variable B.

+The range of correlation values is -1 to 1 where 1 represents completely, positively correlated features and -1 represents completely negatively correlated features.

+Having two or more highly correlated features in our training data will lead to the problem of **multicollinearity** which affects model performance.

 ----------